ANPL: Towards Natural Programming with Interactive Decomposition: Human Studies

 \paragraph{Resynthesizing.} The resynthesis operation has three panels: function selection, IO entering, and code synthesis, see Figure~\ref{fig:ui-resynthesis}.
 The function selection panel and the code synthesis panel serve the same purpose as the ones mentioned above.
 The IO entering panel enables users to constrain the programs generated by the LLM by providing IOs.
 Specifically, LLM generates a set of 10 candidate Python programs, and subsequently selects the program(s) that satisfy the given IO constraints as the compiled program.

 \paragraph{Grid editor.} In order to facilitate the transition for users between visual IO (\ie colored grids) and textual IO (\ie NumPy array), we have implemented a grid editor (Figure~\ref{fig:ui-grideditor}).
-This editor consists of the following elements: \begin{enumerate} \item Resize: Allows users to specify the dimensions of the grid. \item Generate: Generate the corresponding grids by inputting a Numpy array. \item Reset: Reinitializes the current grid to its initial state. \item Copy: Converts the current grid into a Numpy array and copies it to the clipboard. \item Graphical editing area: Provides three operations, including edit, select, and flood fill, along with 10 different colors, for direct editing of the colored grids. \end{enumerate}
+This editor consists of the following elements: \begin{enumerate} \item Resize: Allows users to specify the dimensions of the grid. \item Generate: Generate the corresponding grids by inputting a Numpy array. \item Reset: Reinitializes the current grid to its initial state. \item Copy: Converts the current grid into a Numpy array and copies it to the clipboard. \item Graphical editing area: Provides three operations, including edit, select, and flood fill, along with 10 different colors, for direct editing of the colored grids. \end{enumerate} Note that this editor was provided as a supplementary tool \emph{to all systems}, so it has no impact on the final experimental results.